rafaelsetragni/awesome_notifications/README.md

 - allowWhileIdle: Determines if notification will send, even when the device is in critical situation, such as low battery.
 - repeats: Determines if the schedule should be repeat after be displayed.
 If there is no more valid date compatible with the schedule rules, the notification is automatically canceled.

-For time zones, please take in consideration that:
+For time zones, please note that:

-- Dates with UTC timezones are fired at same time in every part of the planet and are not affected by daylight rules.
+- Dates with UTC time zones are triggered at the same time in all parts of the planet and are not affected by daylight rules.
-- Dates with local time zones, defined as "GMT-07:00" are not affected by daylight rules.
+- Dates with local time zones, defined such "GMT-07: 00", are not affected by daylight rules.
-- Dates with local time zones, defined as "Europe/Lisbon" are affected by daylight rules, specially when scheduled based on a calendar filter.
+- Dates with local time zones, defined such "Europe / Lisbon", are affected by daylight rules, especially when scheduled based on a calendar filter.

-Here's some pratical dart examples of how to create a notification scheduled:
+Here are some practical examples of how to create a notification scheduled:

 ```Dart
   String localTimeZone = await AwesomeNotifications().getLocalTimeZoneIdentifier();